scott870430/Visual-Recognition/hw2/README.md

 ### Training

-If you want to train your own model, you should change the data format to voc format, or you can just use `load_data.py`
+If you want to train your own model, you should change the data format, or you can just use `load_data.py`

 You can change hyperparameters in `parameter.py`